Coronavirus deaths climb by record 120 in single day, pass 4,000

 Since the first two deaths were announced on March 6, the toll has climbed to 4,009, which is ninth in the nation.
 The number of nonresident deaths remained at 102 for a total death count of 4,111.

+Two other states reported record-high death totals Thursday, according to state website: California with 149 for sixth place totle and No.2 Texas with 105.
+No. 2 New Jersey was third with 106 followed by No. 16 Arizona with 75 after setting the state record with 117 two days ago.

-Deaths rose by 48 one day ago and by 67 last Thursday.
+Deaths in Florida rose by 48 one day ago and by 67 last Thursday.
 The previous record of 83 was on April 28, with 72 deaths reached twice.

 Since the first two cases were announced four months ago on March 1, the total has surged to more than 1 percent of the state's population.